davidenitti/DC/syntax.md

 #Introduction to DC (work in progress)

 DC is based on Yap-prolog.
-This means that the model and inference are written in a Prolog file.
+This means that model and inference are written in Prolog.

 ###Initialization
 The first part of the program regards library inclusion and initialization.
 For example: